materials-marketplace/user-docs/docs/source/ucs/uc1.md

         return list(self.simulations.keys())
 ```

 Most of the functions are self-explanatory.
 One function, the get_simulation_output function, will need some adoptions however.
-This function should return the simulation results, but additionally it should also provide the _mapping_ to map the result names to the ontology and the _mimetype_ that is the file type (dlite in your case).
+This function should return the simulation results, but additionally it should also provide the _mapping_ to map the result names to the ontology and the file type that is provided by the variable _mimetype_ (dlite in our case).

 ### simulation.py